yannbertrand/macos-defaults/docs/index.md

 ## 🤔 How do I add a command?

-Please update [this file](https://github.com/yannbertrand/macos-defaults/blob/main/defaults.yml) that I use to [build multiple websites](https://github.com/yannbertrand/macos-defaults/#readme) like this one.
+Please take [a look at the GitHub project](https://github.com/yannbertrand/macos-defaults#add-a-command).
+Feel free to open an issue if you know an unlisted command.
+It's also possible to add the command yourself by creating a Pull Request.

 ## ❤️ I like this website, how can I build the same?

 Thank you!
-I built it using [VuePress](https://vuepress.vuejs.org/).
-Take a look at [my report](https://github.com/yannbertrand/macos-defaults/tree/main/build#readme) if you want to use it.
+I built it using [VitePress](https://vitepress.dev/).

 <a href="https://www.netlify.com">
   <img src="/netlify.svg" alt="Deploys by Netlify" width="114" height="51" />